wafflesatdawn/professional/content/posts/pytorch-multiprocessing/index.md

 The "freeze_support()" line can be omitted if the program is not going to be frozen to produce an executable.
 ```

-When you get your own OS-specific errors you have to start wondering whether the mere act of programming on Windows is a mistake.
  This error snippet comes from Pytorch's implementation of multiprocessing and can show up during execution even when your code doesn't explicitly do any--simply specifying a paramter such as `num_workers` is an implicit use of the feature and invites its caveats.
 The warning refers to the use of `fork` and starting subprocesses, but the choice of using it is not explicit either and simply is a consequence of what OS your machine is running.

 According to the PyTorch docs:
 > Since workers rely on Python multiprocessing, worker launch behavior is different on Windows compared to Unix.